austozi/selfhosted/README.md

 ## Docker containers

-1. Download the `docker-compose.yml` for the application, customise accordingly and execute `docker compose up -d`.
+1. Download docker-compose.yml for the application, customise accordingly and execute `docker compose up -d`.
+2. Make the application available on the Internet via SWAG (reverse proxy), if necessary.
+3. Enforce multi-factor authentication, if available.
+4. Protect the application with Authelia or basic HTTP authentication, if possible.
-2. Applications with a fail2ban directory can be protected by [fail2ban](https://github.com/fail2ban/fail2ban).
+5. Enable [fail2ban](https://github.com/fail2ban/fail2ban) protection, if available.
+Applications with a fail2ban directory can be protected by fail2ban.